R0b0ticRabb1t/A-Level-Bio-Chem-Notes/Biology/4 Cell Surface Membrane/Factors Regulating Fluidity In Cell Membrane.md

 ↑ length = ↑ surface area = ↓ fluidity
 #### [[Cholestrol]] - Mechanical Stability
-Cholestrol makes the cell membrane a lot more stable at low temps, cholestrol makes it more fluid at high temps, cholestrol makes it less fluid
+Cholestrol makes the cell membrane a lot more stable at low temps, cholestrol makes more fluid at high temps, cholestrol makes less fluid